daileycomputerconsulting/tactical-rmm-webhooks/README.md

 Manage your TRMM scripts using git!

-Will patch scripts in tactical rmm upon push to main when changes are detected
+Will patch scripts in tactical rmm upon push to main on your chosen repo when changes are detected

 deploy with docker, gunicorn, or in debug mode with flask